-In the role as designer, manager, and coordinator of care, nurses collaborate with patients and interdisciplinary care teams.
-The department offers an undergraduate program which leads to the Bachelor of Science in Nursing, a postbaccalaureate School Nurse Services Credential Program with an option to pursue the master's degree in nursing, a graduate program leading to a Master of Science in Nursing, a Post-Master's Nurse Practitioner Credential Program, and a Doctor of Nursing Practice program.
+In the role of designer, manager, and coordinator of care, nurses collaborate with patients and interdisciplinary care teams.
+The School of Nursing offers an undergraduate program which leads to the Bachelor of Science in Nursing, a post-baccalaureate School Nurse Services Credential Program, a graduate program leading to a Master of Science in Nursing, and a Doctor of Nursing Practice program.

 A message regarding the School of Nursing Master's Program:

 Due to a loss of accreditation, we regret to inform you that the School of Nursing will not admit any new students into our master’s degree program for fall 2019.

 On June 5, the Commission on Collegiate Nursing Education (CCNE) announced its decision to withdraw accreditation from the master’s program as a result of the fall 2018 accreditation site visit.
 The loss of accreditation resulted from a shortfall in satisfying certain documentation requirements of the CCNE.

 Please note, this does not affect any graduates of the master’s program, including those who were awarded degrees in May 2019, or any other programs within the School of Nursing.